hodaUsama/hodaUsama.github.io/_posts/2025-05-12-PearsonsR.md

 | Strong Negative        | \( r = -1 \)                |
 | No Correlation         | \( r = 0 \)                 |

+---
+## 💬 Got a question or suggestion?

+Leave a comment below — I’d love to hear your thoughts or help if something was unclear.

+---
-## 🎯 Next: Regression - Predicting Relationships Between Variables
+## 🎯 Up Next: Regression - Predicting Relationships Between Variables

 In our upcoming post, we will delve into **regression analysis**, which goes beyond correlation to help us **predict** the value of one variable based on another.